dmlc/ps-lite/docs/how_to.md

 - `DMLC_ROLE` : the role of the current node, can be `worker`, `server`, or `scheduler`
 - `DMLC_PS_ROOT_URI` : the ip or hostname of the scheduler node
 - `DMLC_PS_ROOT_PORT` : the port that the scheduler node is listening

+## Retransmission for Unreliable Network

+It's not uncommon that a message disappear when sending from one node to another node.
+The program hangs when a critical message is not delivered successfully.
+In that case, we can let PS-Lite send an additional ACK for each message, and resend that message if the ACK is not received within a given time.
+To enable this feature, we can set the environment variables

+- `PS_RESEND` : if or not enable retransmission.
+Default is 0.
+- `PS_RESEND_TIMEOUT` : timeout in millisecond if an ACK message if not received.
+PS-Lite then will resend that message.
+Default is 1000.

+We can set `PS_DROP_MSG`, the percent of probability to drop a received message, for testing.
+For example, `PS_DROP_MSG=10` will let a node drop a received message with 10% probability.